Sumit-Budhiraja/UCSD-UnFoldingMaps/README.md

   - When clicking an airport marker
     - Draw a line to its routes and hides other airports

-unfolding_app_template and UC San Diego/Coursera MOOC starter code
+unfolding_app_template and UC San Diego/Coursera MOOC completed code
 ==================================================================

-This is a skeleton to use Unfolding in Eclipse as well as some starter code for the Object Oriented Programming in Java course offered by UC San Diego through Coursera.

 A very basic Unfolding demo you'll find in the source folder in the default package.
 For more examples visit http://unfoldingmaps.org, or download the template with